MicrosoftDocs/Advertising-docs/BingAds/guides/url-tracking-upgraded-urls.md

 ## <a name="finalurlvalidation"></a>Final URLs
 The following validation rules apply to Final URLs and Final Mobile URLs.

 - The length of the URL is limited to 2,048 characters.

-    **Note:** The HTTP or HTTPS protocol string does count towards the 2,048 character limit.
+The HTTP or HTTPS protocol string does count towards the 2,048 character limit.

 - You may specify up to 10 items for both *FinalUrls* and *FinalMobileUrls*; however, only the first item in each list is used for delivery.
 The service allows up to 10 for potential forward compatibility.